scheinerman/SimplexTableaux.jl/README.md

 │   Cons 2 │ 0 │   1 │   1 │  -1 │   5 │   1 │   7 │
 └──────────┴───┴─────┴─────┴─────┴─────┴─────┴─────┘
 ```
+The fourth argument `false` means that the constraints are already equalities and slack variables should not be appended.

 ## Operations